SbonisoJiyane/Calculator/README.md

+CALCULATOR

-This is a developed calculator using html for coding and css for styling
+This is a developed calculator using html for structuring and javascript then css for styling